 On June 25th a friend wanted to go tubing in and around Baltimore.
 Neither of us had tubed before and due to Google exhalting Harpers Ferry as the place to go, our expectations were low.
 Though Harpers Ferry is far away, so we found info about tubing in Monkton and thought to try it out.

 Well this fateful trip inspired a new passion and in turn the creation of this Tubing MD web resource.
-If you haven't gone tubing you are missing out and river tubing in Monkton is one of the best local spots.
-Other local spots we've enjoyed so far are Rocks State Park (Harford County) & Patapsco State Park (Howard County).
+If you haven't been tubing you are missing out and river tubing the GunPowder River in Monkton is a lot of fun!

-As seen on the map below there are five river entry and exit points for you to choose from.
+As seen on the map below there are five river entry and exit points on the GunPowder in this area for you to choose from.
 We have listed each entry & exit points' address here; all provide either side street parking or a parking area.
-Overall, you could enjoy a 10 hour float from start to finish or enjoy the popular two to three hour tour from Blue Mount Rd to Monkton Rd.
+Overall, you could enjoy a 10 hour float from start to finish or enjoy the popular 3 to 5 hour (water level dependent) float from Big Falls Rd to Monkton Rd.
+Now if 3 to 5 hours of tubing is too long for you then walk up the NCR Trail, find the spray painted trees and enter from there.

 Tubing here is great because it provides a safe ten mile stretch, the water is clean, the trees provide some shade from the sun and the crowds are friendly.
 We do want to note the water is a chilly 55 to 60 degrees, but it feels great on a hot summer day!